Mobile solar panels are far more efficient since they follow the sun but require either a sophisticated tracking device or need to be turned manually.

 I did consider putting them up on a pole, far easier to turn, but extreme weather conditions put me off; they could be dangerous if they came loose in high winds.

-We are again reassessing our decision not to go off the grid; a recent surge of dirty power from the utility, couple with another massive increase in 2019 makes it all the more attractive.
+We are again reassessing our decision not to go off the grid; a recent surge of dirty power from the utility, coupled with another massive price increase in 2019 makes it all the more attractive.